endiangroup/endian.io/content/services/talent/cto.md

     title = "Why use a third party service?" image_url = "/img/muscle.svg"
     body = [
         "Finding a good CTO is time consuming and expensive.
-Likely candidates are often working for your competitors.
-Candidate evaluation can be tricky, especially if you're not equipped for C-level technical assessments."
+Often the best candidates are working for your competitors.
+Candidate evaluation is hard, especially if you're not equipped for C-level technical assessments."
     ]

   [[sections.terms.chevron]]